AstarVienna/METIS_Simulations/ESO/README.md

+# IMPORTANT NOTICE

+<span style="color: red">This repository contains code that is a work in progress.
+The current
+set of simulations are designed for METIS pipeline development, at this point including correct FITS headers and file format.
+The resultant files **DO NOT** contain instrumentally or scientifically accurate data, and under no circumstances should be used to evaluate potential performance of the METIS instrument.</span>

 # METIS Simulations

 This respository contains scripts which can be used as a wrapper for ScopeSim to generate a set of simulated METIS data for pipeline development.